-- The student must complete the Free Application for Federal Student Aid (FAFSA)
+- The student must complete and submit their Free Application for Federal Student Aid (FAFSA)

-- Log in with their (the parent's) Federal Student Aid ID (FSA ID) - not the student's
+- Your parent must log in with their Federal Student Aid ID (FSA ID) - not yours

 - Carefully read the options about in-school and post-enrollment deferment

-- Make sure the loan is sent to West Virginia University (not WV State, the hospitals, or Parkersburg)
+- Make sure the loan is sent to West Virginia University - School Code/Branch G03827 - not other schools with similar names such as WV State, the hospitals, or Parkersburg)

 Are There Additional Requirements Parents Must Complete?